Is Michael Watson running for governor? No. He confirmed a lieutenant-governor run on April 7.

 What this page will not do

-- It will not pretend Watson already said “governor” when he did not.
+- It will not pretend Watson said “governor” when he confirmed lieutenant governor.

-- It will not confuse higher-office signaling with a filed candidacy.
+- It will not confuse older expectation reporting with the April 7 confirmation.

 - It will point readers to the broader field context instead of trapping them in one headline.